toomuchdesign/re-reselect/README.md

 );
 ```

-...add `resolverFunction` in the second function call:
+...add `keySelector` in the second function call:

 <!-- prettier-ignore -->
 ```js